ljenchik/my-mars-mission/Readme.md

 After completing the course I decide to work on My Mars Mission project on my own to practice and add new features and functionality.
 In the frontend, I added media queries, styling, new pages such as login, create account, tickets to Mars and so on.
 I used Postgres for the backend to store users' and Mars tickets' details.
 I learnt how to store and safely change passwords using bcrypt technology.
 Also, I improved my CSS skills.

 ## Installation
+1. Create and open a folder in VS Code where you want to clone my-mars-mission project.

+2. Clone my-mars-mission repository from https://github.com/ljenchik/my-mars-mission.

+In VS Code therminal enter command:

+#### git clone  git@github.com:ljenchik/my-mars-mission.git

+3. Navigate to a backend folder and start running docker container by entering:

+#### docker-compose up -d

+4. In a backend folder run:

+#### npm install

+5. To start backend run:

+#### npm start

+6. In PgAdmin4 create database MyMarsMission

+7. Before running migrations, check if knexfile.ts looks like this:

+        const config:{[name: string]: any} = {
+        development: {
+            client: "pg",
+            connection: {
+            database: "MyMarsMission",
+            user:     "Olena",
+            password: "1234"
+            }
+        }
+    }
+    export default config;

+Important: name of your database should be MyMarsMission (the same as in PgAdmin4)

+8. In backend folder 4 times run:

+#### knex migrate:up

+You will see 2 tables created in your database: account and ticket.

+9. Open a terminal for the frontend.
+Navigate to a frontend folder.

+10. Run:

+#### npm install
+#### npm start

 ## Usage